th3architect/grafana-servicenow-datasource/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/83c309f7c60efdfd2fd3/maintainability)](https://codeclimate.com/github/yesoreyeram/grafana-servicenow-datasource/maintainability)
 [![Known Vulnerabilities](https://snyk.io/test/github/yesoreyeram/grafana-servicenow-datasource/badge.svg)](https://snyk.io/test/github/yesoreyeram/grafana-servicenow-datasource)

 Service Now data source for Grafana.

 ![image](https://user-images.githubusercontent.com/153843/90498026-b5f2d100-e13f-11ea-9068-08f496d1df30.png)
 ![image](https://user-images.githubusercontent.com/153843/90538813-f7eb3980-e176-11ea-9a51-bf9ee1be2a78.png)

-For more screenshots, follow [this github issue](https://github.com/yesoreyeram/grafana-servicenow-datasource/issues/1).

 **Warning:** This is not official plugin from Grafana / Service Now.
 Use [official plugin from Grafana](https://grafana.com/grafana/plugins/grafana-servicenow-datasource) for additional capabilities like alerting, official support.
 This is a community contributed plugin and it may have only limited features comparing to official plugin.

+## Query Guidelines

-## Time fields in query & filters
+### Time fields in query & filters

 If you want to use grafana time picker's time field in your query/filter values, you can use the following macros to represent grafana time picker's fields. `$__timeFrom()` represents start time and `$__timeTo()` represents end time in grafana.
 This can be combined with query fields like **Greater Than** and **Less Than**.
 Use `$__timeFilter()` if you want use **Between** query field.